-- A. "New or extended services" shall mean for Cities, the provision of those services authorized a city under its enabling legislation; and for Special Districts, service shall remain as defined in Government Code Section 56074.
-It is important to note that a District would be precluded from providing a "new service" unless it has been first authorized that service under existing special district regulations regarding activation of latent functions or services. - B. "Contract or agreement" shall mean a contract, agreement, or other legal instrument, which requires or agrees to the delivery of service to property. - C. "Written approval of the Commission" shall mean for development related contracts, the adoption of a resolution of the Commission approving the service agreement/contract at a noticed public hearing; for non-development related contracts written approval of the Commission shall mean the document signed by the Executive Officer authorizing the completion of the contract. - D. "Affected County" shall be defined in the same manner as Govt.
-Code Section 56012 but relating to the area to which contractual service will be delivered.
+- A. "New or extended services" shall mean for cities, the provision of those services authorized a city under its enabling legislation; and for special districts, service shall remain as defined in Government Code Section 56074.
+It is important to note that a district would be precluded from providing a "new service" unless it has been first authorized that service under existing special district regulations regarding activation of latent functions or services. - B. "Contract or agreement" shall mean a contract, agreement, or other legal instrument, which requires or agrees to the delivery of service to a property or a defined service area. - C. "Written approval of the Commission" shall mean the adoption of a resolution of the Commission approving the service agreement/contract at a noticed public hearing or the document signed by the Executive Officer authorizing the completion of the contract in cases where the Executive Officer has been authorized to approve the service agreement/contract (see Policy 2 below). - D. "Affected County" shall be defined in the same manner as Government Code Section 56012 but relating to the area to which contractual service will be delivered.